Skip to content

 • Connective tissue disease that affects bony or soft tissues

-• Chronic grinding or clenching the teeth, which adds stress to the joint and leads to disk damage
+• Chronic grinding or clenching of the teeth, which adds stress to the joint and leads to disk damage

 • Jaw or teeth misalignment